eashang1/acyclic/README.md

 -Implements mathematical techniques common in natural language processing

--Read more and try it at: acyclic.me
+-Read more and try it at acyclic.me